staabm/staabm.github.io/_posts/2024-12-11-contribution-summary-2024.md

 - Hundreds of bug fixes in PHPStan, Rector, PHPUnit, Composer…

 In a recent blog post you can in addition find my [current plan for the upcoming months](https://staabm.github.io/2024/11/28/phpstan-php-version-in-scope.html).
+I am still looking for [financial support for this effort](https://github.com/sponsors/staabm).

 The following table shows the distribution of freetime contributions across the different projects I am working on.